 - 1. A minimum undergraduate cumulative index of 3.0. - 2.
 A minimum graduate cumulative index of 3.5. - 3.
-A minimum score of 600 on the TOEFL (paper-based test) or - 250 (computer-based test) from applicants whose first language is not English - 4.
-Uncertified applicants must submit passing scores on the Praxis I exam consistent with DE DOE requirements. - Three strong letters of recommendation from professors or supervisors. - 6.
-Statement of professional objectives. - 7.
-A 500 word essay on a special education topic.
-For more information on this admission requirement please see http://www.udel.edu/educ/graduate/masters/exceptional/index.html
+Three strong letters of recommendation from professors or supervisors. - 4.
+Appropriate statement of objectives. - 5.
+A writing sample on a special education topic.